Frederick County County Council

 John earned a bachelor's degree in Criminal Justice.
 John continued his education and earned a dual Juris Doctor and Master's of Public Administration from the University of Baltimore.
 All while serving as a police officer with the Montgomery County Department of Police.

 John earned a promotion to the rank of Sergeant in 2018.
 He has served for over twenty years with that agency.
 John has been a patrol officer, field training officer, criminal investigator, motor officer, and shift supervisor.
 Currently, he is assigned to the Internal Affairs Division.

-John passed the Maryland Bar Exam in 2017 and works as an attorney for Ashcraft an Gerel, LLP in their Worker's Compensation division.
-His litigation work bring much needed relief to workers injured on the job.
+John passed the Maryland Bar Exam in 2017 and works as an associate attorney for Ashcraft and Gerel, LLP in their Worker's Compensation division.
+His litigation work brings necessary relief to injured workers.